zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 Recent Highlight:
 ======

+## Services:

+- **28 May.
+2025**, We are organizing the [Data Compression & Reduction Workshop](https://conferences.cis.um.edu.mo/ieeebigdata2025/workshops.html) at [IEEE Big Data 2025](https://conferences.cis.um.edu.mo/ieeebigdata2025/index.html).
+Welcome to submit!

+- **29 Jan.
+2025**, Invited to serve as the Technical Program Commitee of [SC' 25](https://sc25.supercomputing.org/), " *The International Conference for High-Performance Computing, Networking, Storage and Analysis* ".

+## Publications:

 - **6 May.
 2025**, Our paper "Ocelot: An Interactive, Efficient Distributed Compression-As-a-Service Platform With Optimized Data Compression Techniques" was accepted by the [TPDS](https://www.computer.org/csdl/journal/td), *IEEE Transactions on Parallel and Distributed Systems, Special Section on New Tools and Techniques for the Distributed Computing Continuum (DCC)*.

 - **5 May.
 2025**, Our paper "Recursive Confidence Training for Pseudo-Labeling Calibration in Semi-Supervised Few-Shot Learning" was accepted by the [TIP](https://signalprocessingsociety.org/publications-resources/ieee-transactions-image-processing), *IEEE Transactions on Image Processing*.